curapersona/npo-ledger-cli/npo-ledger-cli-tutorial.md

         Liabilities:Credit Card:Visa             $100.00
         Expenses:Conservancy:Hosting            $-100.00

-However, going forward, you'd likely never enter anything the ledger **until** you had real proof via an Invoice, Receipt or Statement that showed the Expense did/should occur.
+However, going forward, you'd likely never enter anything into the ledger **until** you had real proof via an Invoice, Receipt or Statement that showed the Expense did/should occur.
 This use of `NEVER CHARGED` in the payee is thus deprecated.